-Almost every region of the world has a legal framework and statutory body that regulates the manufacture, importation or marketing of chemicals.
+Almost every region of the world has a legal framework and a statutory body that regulates the manufacture, importation or marketing of chemicals.

-Navigating your chemical onto the global market can therefore be challenging.
+Navigating your chemical onto the global market can be challenging.
 You need a broad and deep understanding of different regulations and strategic insight to help you leverage your data in the most efficient and cost-effective manner.
 You also need to ensure that your chemical’s regulatory journey to approval is as rapid and smooth as possible.
-That means anticipating regulatory hurdles and having clear mitigation plans from the start.
+This means anticipating regulatory hurdles and having clear mitigation plans from the start.